justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/05-self-healing.md

 # Self-Healing

 This article documents the self-healing processes in DXP Cloud.

-During the provisioning process, customers and the DXP Cloud Team work together to establish the configuration parameters for their project to diagnose itself and then restore the environments quickly and with minimal downtime.
-As part of this process, customers can specify how long a service can delay the verification process during initial startup, the amount of time before the next verification check is executed, and how many times the verification runs before it stops.
-An example is a clustered environment with multiple nodes that might take longer to start compared to a single instance environment.
-The self-healing process can be adjusted for such environments.
+## What is Self-Healing?

+Self-healing is when the platform detects that a service or application has become stale or deadlocked and cannot be recovered without a restart.
+The platform uses one or more probes to monitor the services.

+## How does Self-Healing Work in DXP Cloud?

-To verify that a service is running or to help the service recover after some degradation, DXP Cloud offers two tools used in conjunction with each other to manage applications:
+DXP Cloud offers two tools used in conjunction with each other to manage applications:

 * Liveness Probe: Indicates whether the service is running.
 * Readiness Probe: Indicates whether the service is ready to receive requests.

-For each probe, a URL request or an executable command can be used to validate the status:

-## URL Request (path/port)
+When a probe detects that a failure (not returning the success message in a status check), the probe will restart the application automatically.
+Each probe can be configured with the following options:

+* Number of times a probe runs
+* The time interval between each check
+* The amount of time the probe waits after starting an application before running the check (see the `initialDelaySeconds` value)

+### Liveness Probe

+A liveness probe uses a URL Request (path/port) to validate that a service is running.
+Often, it is a lightweight HTTP server inside the application to respond to the liveness probe.
+The probe pings a path and if it gets an HTTP response in the 200 or 300 range, it marks the application as healthy.

-In the service's `LCP.json` file, enter:
+Each service's `LCP.json` file contains the following:

 ```
 "livenessProbe": {